ministryofjustice/hmpps-connect-dps-components/README.md

 ### Shared Data

-An optional parameter `includeSharedData: true` can be passed into the `get` method.
-Setting this will result in a `sharedData` object being added to `res.locals.feComponents` containing data the components have collected to render.
+An optional parameter `includeSharedData: true` can be passed into the `get` methods request options.
+Setting this will result in a
+`sharedData` object being added to `res.locals.feComponents` containing data the components have collected to render.
 This includes: